-Ms Bell's students have graduated from the best music schools such in the country and abroad as Curtis School of Music, New England Conservatory, Indiana University, San Francisco Conservatory, Oberlin Conservatory, British Royal Academy and enjoy great professional careers.
+Ms. Bell's students have graduated from the best music schools in the US and abroad such as Curtis School of Music, New England Conservatory, Indiana University, San Francisco Conservatory, Oberlin Conservatory, British Royal Academy, and enjoy great professional careers.

-Veronica Bell at BELL VOICE STUDIO provides private vocal instructions to students of all levels and abilities, primarily in classical, operatic, and musical theater genres.
+Veronica Bell at BELL VOICE STUDIO provides private vocal instructions to students of all levels and abilities, primarily in operatic and musical theater genres.

 Making difficult easy, and confusing - understandable

 The focus of training is on the fundamentals of vocal technique: